2019 Georgia Tech Yellow Jackets football team: South Florida

 Georgia Tech secured the win over South Florida by way of USF mistakes, a strong defensive performance, and excellent special teams play.
 As the GT offense continues to solidify their long term offensive gameplan, they were able to do just enough to outscore the USF offense.
 Aided by numerous penalties on the USF defense, the Jackets moved the ball mostly via rushing plays while playing with a patchwork offensive line after a rash of injuries at those positions.
 The defensive penalties and costly fumbles made up the list of USF mistakes, with the biggest miscue being a fumble on the goal line while trying to score the go-ahead touchdown.
 The Tech defense was able to secure that fumble, all the while limiting USF's production throughout the day.
 From the many pass breakups to the 9 TFLs, the Jackets defense stifled USF for most of the day.
-Finally, the performance of Tech's special teams provided a big lift and was a major contributor to the first win of the G**** C****** Era.
+Finally, the performance of Tech's special teams provided a big lift and was a major contributor to the first win of the Geoff Collins Era.
 Marred only by a widely missed 51-yard field goal attempt and one shanked punt, Tech's special teams was a definite positive on the day.
 Tech's Pressley Harvin III was able to pin USF consistently within the 15-yard line with 2 of the punt returns resulting in fumbles (one recovered by each team).
 Kick coverage and returns were executed with little drama and were consistently well-executed.
 With the win, Tech avoided its first 0–2 start in 30 years.